9 Chinese engineers among 13 killed in 'attack' on bus in northwest Pakistan | Law-Order

 Local people rushed to the spot where the injured were screaming, he said.

-However, the Water and Power Development Authority (Wapda), which is responsible for dam construction, said in a statement that it was an ''accident''.
+However, Pakistan's Water and Power Development Authority (Wapda), which is responsible for dam construction, said in a statement that it was an ''accident''.

 Officials said more details would be provided after the investigation.